corkiejp/Corkiejp-notes-on-awesome-bluesky/README.md

 ## Accounts to follow that add features to BlueSky
 - [Listifications](https://bsky.app/profile/listifications.app) by [Dominik Picheta](https://bsky.app/profile/did:plc:blbktib4slim5ttdovyu7vii):- Follow to receive notifications whenever you're added to a starter pack, block list, feed or someone blocks you. **Note: - Notifications by DM's** , so you at least need to allow them to 'users I follow'!
  **But you don't need to leave them on!** Excellent tip from Listifications, [See here for instructions](/morepages/Bluesky-Chat-TIP-Listifications.md)
 - ['Puskpin' 📌](https://bsky.app/profile/jaz.bsky.social/feed/my-pins) by [Jaz](https://bsky.app/profile/did:plc:q6gjnaw2blty4crticxkmujt) - Bookmarks!
 A feed of posts you've replied to with a 📌.
 Handy bookmark method as other external methods are limited to a device/browser!
+See [Notes on bookmarks](/morepages/bookmarksbookmarks.md)
 - [Likes/Reposts](https://goodfeeds.co/likes-media-reposts) by [Jerry Chen](https://bsky.app/profile/jcsalterego.bsky.social) - A feed of your liked/reposted content.
 Surprised that these features are not default in the app itself.
 Notice the bareness of a new account I created recenty!

 ## Github Links: -